miguelsimoni/hugo-estartup-theme/README.md

 - Found a bug?
 - Got an idea for a new feature?

-Let me know it using the [issue tracker](https://github.com/miguelsimoni/hugo-estartup-theme/issues).
-Or make it directly: [pull request](https://github.com/miguelsimoni/hugo-estartup-theme/pulls).
+Let me know it using the [issue tracker](https://github.com/miguelsimoni/hugo-estartup-theme/issues) or make it directly with a [pull request](https://github.com/miguelsimoni/hugo-estartup-theme/pulls).

 ## License